 My privacy is important to me, and therefore your privacy is also important to me.

 For the most part, when you land on this site, you’re invisible.
 However, if you comment, the information you choose to provide (email, name, etc) does get transmitted to me.
 Your IP and originating county is also transmitted.
 Why?
 It’s used for my purposes by the various plug-ins I have active that are meant to stop spam and hacking.
+Also, satisfies a curiosity I have about who is out there.

 For statistical purposes, very basic data is maintained; what pages are looked at, how long a section is viewed, keywords and searches used to find the material, and the source URL (search engine, Facebook, private email – no I don’t know anything more than the link referral came from an email source, including not knowing anything about that email address, etc).